 Outsourcing is a practice in software development businesses that aims at hiring a software development team outside of the company to provide development services to a client, e.g. carry out the project management from A to Z. Though recognized in the 1990s as a work strategy, it became popular only within the last decade.

-When international companies could not cover their needs with in-house candidates on the job market, they found a solution to search for the development team abroad.
+When international companies could not cover their needs with in-house candidates on the job market, they found a solution to search for a development team abroad.
 Top talents could be found internationally, their cost per hour was lower compared to the internal workers, they could work for the company’s specific project or supplement the existing team to enhance the workflow.
 Besides, clients could outsource any positions that met their requirements.
 So, the work strategy stayed, rooted, and advanced into the one we have today.

 What’s the Engagement Model and Why Do We Need It?